davidanugraha/solubilitypred/README.md

 ### Command line tool

 After successful pip installation, a command line tool will be installed.
-To generate the predictions for SMILES provided in `input_smiles.csv` and store them into `my_output.csv`, you can do:
+As an example, in order to generate the predictions for SMILES provided in `input_smiles.csv` and store them into `my_output.csv`, you can do:

 ```bash
 solubilitypred --input=input_smiles.csv --output=my_output.csv